hashkat/hashkat/docs/tutorial04.md

 #### Constructing The Network

-We use the same **INFILE.yaml** as the one created above, except that our barabasi_connections will have a value of 2 instead of 1.
+We use the same **INFILE.yaml** as above except that barabasi_connections is set at 2 instead of 1.

 #### Running and Visualizing The Network